w3f/Grants-Program/applications/insuracle.md

 - A brief description of your project

-  Parametric insurance is based on simple verifiable inputs like how many inches of flood water, how many stolen credit cards for sale on DarkNet.
+  (Idea only) Parametric insurance which based on simple verifiable inputs like how many inches of flood water, how many stolen credit cards for sale on DarkNet.
 And this        model finally allows insurance to be formalised into smart contacts.
 We’ll take data from APIs to decentralised oracles, which will supply smart contracts.

 - An indication of how your project relates to / integrates into Polkadot

-  Why Polkadot?
-Simple: resilience is the number one requirement in insurance.
+  Resilience is the number one requirement in insurance.
 And decentralisation will kill the greedy intermediaries.
+Polkadot is great for providing the required resilience for our product.

 - An indication of why your team is interested in creating this project

-  Daniel is an actuary (primed for the insurtech world) and a founder and Kirill was a $100-million fintech founder and a global cyber chief exec.
+  Both of us being serial entrepreneurs, we very much enjoy problem solving, and the insurance market is long overdue some heavy disruption.
+We realised that implementation of Insuracle will be revolutionary for the insurance industry.

 - (Optional but big bonus points): [1-min video pitch](https://www.ycombinator.com/video/)